parrt/tensor-sensor/README.md

 # Tensor Sensor

-The goal of this library is to generate more helpful exception messages for numpy/pytorch matrix algebra expressions.
-Because the matrix algebra in pytorch and numpy are all done in C/C++, they do not have access to the Python execution environment so they are literally unable to give information about which Python variables caused the problem.
-Only by catching the exception and then analyzing the Python code can we get this kind of an error message.
+The goal of this library is to generate more helpful exception messages for numpy/pytorch/tensorflow matrix algebra expressions.
+Because the matrix algebra in these libraries is all done in C/C++, they do not have access to the Python execution environment so they are literally unable to give information about which Python variables and subexpression caused the problem.
+Only by catching the exception and then analyzing/re-executing the Python code can we get this kind of an error message.

 The Python `with` statement allows me to trap exceptions that occur and then I literally parse the Python code of the offending line, build an